 Your website should be consistent with your business’s marketing plan; you should use the same branding – logo, colours, fonts, slogans etc. like on other marketing materials.
 Most of the people start researching company in internet.
 Your website should be a great source of information to anyone want to know more about your company.

-5. What potential clients should be able to gain from your website?
+5. What should potential clients be able to gain from your website?

 Don’t forget about this question while planning.
 Your visitors/clients – what will they need from your site?
 How would you be able to make the site a significant asset for them?

 New visitors are only 50% of success, repeat visitors that’s a key thing.
 You need to think about how to make them to come back.
-Here is a tip – try to implement blog into your business website; you can easily add new articles there – this will keep your website updated with fresh news (content).
+Here is a tip – try to implement a blog into your business website; you can easily add new articles there – this will keep your website updated with fresh news (content).